Can Dogs Eat Garlic?

 What You Should Know

 Garlic should be kept well away from dogs.
-If your dog has eaten garlic, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten garlic, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources